huggingface/transformers/README.md

 The inputs and output are **identical to the TensorFlow model inputs and outputs**.

 We detail them here.
-This model takes as inputs:, token_type_ids=None,
+This model takes as inputs:

 - `input_ids`: a torch.LongTensor of shape [batch_size, sequence_length] with the word token indices in the vocabulary (see the tokens preprocessing logic in the scripts `extract_features.py`, `run_classifier.py` and `run_squad.py`), and
 - `token_type_ids`: an optional torch.LongTensor of shape [batch_size, sequence_length] with the token types indices selected in [0, 1].
 Type 0 corresponds to a `sentence A` and type 1 corresponds to a `sentence B` token (see BERT paper for more details).